- 1 How Did I Make ‘Zeniarai Benten VR’

 So it’s recommended to lower the aperture (apply higher f-number) rather than lowering the ISO sensitivity.

-When taking photos continuously, the changes of aperture are not problematic.
+When taking photos continuously, the changing of aperture is not problematic.

 Whilst a sudden change disturbs the quality of the texture, Photogrammetry can correct gentle changes when photographing.

-So you don’t need to keep the aperture constant so strictly.
+So you don’t need to be strict about keeping the aperture constant.

 When photographing a wide area, you need to plan the route to take photos across the site.
 The important points are: